stefan-hoeck/idris2-elab-util/src/Doc/Enum1.md

 similar to the ones shown in the pretty printer for defining function application, type declarations and anonymous functions.
-Finally, a handy `FromString` instance for `Name` is provided, which determins from the string passed whether the name is fully qualified or not.
+Finally, a handy `FromString` instance for `Name` is provided, which determines from the string passed whether the name is fully qualified or not.

 ```idris